 Agency is of intrinsic and instrumental importance to impoverished communities: ‘Greater freedom enhances the ability of people to help themselves, and also to influence the world, and these matters are central to the process of development’ (Sen 1999, p18-19).

-A recent study of 60,000 people in 15 countries asked people who had moved out of poverty how they had achieved this.
+A 2009 World Bank study of 60,000 people in 15 countries asked people who had moved out of poverty how they had achieved this.
 Seventy-seven percent attributed this to their own initiative (Narayan, Pritchett and Kapoor 2009, p20).

 Measures of empowerment in different domains of life are urgently needed to support people’s ability to engage in and to shape development processes.
 For an example of how this can work in practice, see the Women’s Empowerment in Agriculture Index, which was developed by OPHI with the United States Agency for International Development (USAID) and the International Food Policy Research Institute (IFPRI), and the published paper that established that index.